 Date: Sunday 24 September 2023 - Wednesday 27 September 2023

 Location: The QEII Centre (Central London, next to Big Ben and Westminster Abbey)

-The theme of the 28th Annual Conference is The Changing Nature of Crime in the 21st Century: Challenges and Responses.
-The nature and complexity of crime is changing and the crime threat that we face continues to grow and evolve.
+The nature and complexity of crime are changing and the crime threat that we face continues to grow and evolve.
 Criminal networks are becoming increasingly resilient and adaptable, exploiting technology to enable emerging types of crime and developing new methods of committing more traditional crimes.
-An ever-increasing number of criminal offences now cross multiple jurisdictional boundaries, with devastating consequences for our global community.
+An ever-increasing number of criminal offences now cross multiple jurisdictional boundaries with devastating consequences for our global community.
 With evidence, witnesses, victims, suspects and assets often located in more than one country, the importance of effective and constructive international cooperation cannot be underestimated.

-Against that backdrop, the conference will explore how we can best organise and operate our prosecutorial agencies to maximise our capacity, resources and ability to tackle a range of crime typologies.
+The conference will explore how we can best organise and operate our prosecutorial agencies to maximise our capacity, resources, and ability to tackle a range of crime typologies.
 The conference will consider the growth in digital evidence and how technological developments can be effectively utilised to progress complex and large-scale investigations and prosecutions.
 It will examine new and innovative ways of tackling crime and freezing and confiscating assets, carefully considering how to increase the tools available to prosecutors and investigators to successfully disrupt criminal activity.